WHAT IS B.A.S.E JUMPING?

 Menara Tun Mustapha, Sabah 11th -12th August

-Menara Alor Setar, Kehah 16th -17th August
+Menara Alor Setar, Kedah 16th -17th August

 Menara Komtar, Penang 19th August